maxknu/azureqrcodeapp/README.md

 # 3. Install dependencies.
 npm install

-# 4. Create `.env` file inside the root folder with `SECRET_TOKEN`, this can be any string and number combination
+# 4. Create .env file inside the root folder with SECRET_TOKEN, can be any string and number
 SECRET_TOKEN=yoursupersecrettokencodefromenv

 # 5. Run npm command to start